Madhumitha3004/Loan_prediction/README.md

 5. Predictions & Conclusion:
    - Using the best-performing model to predict loan default risk
    - Analyzing the impact of key features on predictions
-   - Suggesting risk mitigation strategies based on the findings

 ## Results